-- For charter transportation, at least 48 hours notice must be provided to the motorcoach company for a passenger needing a mobility aid such as a wheelchair. - Most motorcoaches can only handle 2 wheelchair positions safely. - If the operator must subcontract the accessible service, no additional cost may be passed on to the customer for this service. - Wheelchair lifts do have a weight limit for their safe operation (600/660 lbs, passenger + chair), so check with your carrier.
+- For charter transportation, at least 48 hours notice must be provided to the motorcoach company for a passenger needing a mobility aid such as a wheelchair. - Most motorcoaches can only handle 2 wheelchair positions safely. - If the operator must subcontract the accessible service, no additional cost may be passed on to the customer. - Wheelchair lifts do have a weight limit for their safe operation (660 lbs, passenger + chair).
 Only a wheelchair is required to be accomodated on board and the securement positions are specifically designed for them.
 Other mobility aids may be safely stored in the baggage bay.